bw-math/bw-math/source/notes/probability/00_INTRODUCTION.rst

 .. note::

-    The sum :math:`\sum` is only defined if the set it is summing only contains numerical elements.
-It makes no sense to take about the sum of elements of a set like,
+    The sum :math:`\sum` is only defined if the set it is summing contains *only* numerical elements.
+It makes no sense to take about the sum of elements with a set like,

     .. math::

         A = \{ \text{ novels }, \text{ textbooks }, \text{ magazines } \}

 Definitions
 ===========